 - Toy Libraries – reduce the wasteful over-consumption of toys and save money by joining a toy library!
 Check out this guide to find the nearest Toy Library to you.

 - Community gardens – if you are wanting to try your hand at gardening and have access to some unpackaged, locally grown veges, look up your local community garden.
 We’ve seen some great ones, including in Ponsonby and Matakana, but there are many more!
-If you’d like someone else to set up a veggie garden in your own garden for you then, yes, this service does exist (!) – just get in contact with Katrina’s Kitchen Garden (you might have to twist some arms to get them to come out of Western Auckland, but you never know until you ask!)
+Check out a full list (plus map) here.
+Better yet, check out the truly amazing For the Love of Bees – an artistic project that has morphed into a next level community-mobilising force for making Auckland a city that is good for bees (and thus, for us), incredible stuff!

 - Crop Swap – Another fantastic thing going is Crop Swaps – at a crop swap, individuals who have veges they’ve grown, or preserves or baking they’ve made (or similar), come together once a fortnight or once a month, to trade their offerings without any money changing hands – all free!
 Just bring something to share and let the swapping begin!
 Trading homegrown or home created goodies with friends and locals means you can avoid all that packaging that often comes with a store setting.
 You can also have friendly chats about how to share goods without the waste.
 There are crop swaps dotted around Auckland (including Waiheke Island), check out this website for a location near you (note the website is still being developed and currently missing many locations – you may need to ask around).